You are here

 |FluQuadri||3 years and over|

-- ** Febrile events have been observed in children aged 5 to under 9 years after immunisation with bioCSL Fluvax.
-Therefore, in this age group, a decision to vaccinate with the 2015 bioCSL Fluvax vaccine should be based on careful consideration of potential benefits and risks in the individual.
+** While Seqirus Fluvax is registered for use in patients aged 5 years and over, febrile events have been observed in children aged 5 to under 9 years after immunisation with this product.
+Therefore, use of this vaccine is not recommended for children aged under 9 years.
+A decision to vaccinate with the 2016 Seqirus Fluvax vaccine in children aged 5 to under 9 years should be based on careful consideration of potential benefits and risks in the individual.

 Reporting of adverse events following influenza vaccine